Azure/Avere/src/terraform/examples/e2e/README.md

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

 1. Run `cd ~/tf/src/terraform/examples/e2e/5.compute.scheduler`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-Make sure you have sufficient compute cores quota available on your Azure subscription for each configured virtual machine size.
+   * Make sure you have sufficient compute cores quota available in your Azure subscription.
+   * Make sure the "imageId" config has the correct value for an image in your Azure subscription.
 1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the displayed Terraform deployment plan (add, change and/or destroy Azure resources)